U.S. attorney general shakes up prison bureau after Epstein death

 Kathleen Hawk Sawyer, a veteran of the Bureau of Prisons, will return to the agency to serve as its director, Barr said.
 He named another former agency official, Thomas Kane, to serve as her deputy.

-Hugh Hurwitz, who had been acting chief since May 2018, was reassigned to his prior post as director of the bureau’s re-entry services division.

 Epstein was arrested on July 6 and pleaded not guilty to charges of sex trafficking involving dozens of underage girls as young as 14.
 He died on Aug.
-10, when he was found unresponsive in his jail cell.
-An autopsy report released on Friday concluded he committed suicide by hanging.
+10 in his jail cell, and an autopsy report released on Friday concluded he hanged himself.

+Just two days before, Epstein had signed a will placing all of his property, worth more than $577 million, in a trust called The 1953 Trust after the year of his birth, according to a copy of the document seen by Reuters.

+The will was filed on Thursday in Superior Court of the U.S. Virgin Islands, where Epstein was domiciled, according to a stamp on the document and a statement sent to Reuters on behalf of Epstein’s estate.

 Prosecutors asked a federal judge on Monday to dismiss the criminal case against Epstein, a standard procedure when a defendant dies.
 The dismissal has no effect on their investigation into people who may have conspired with Epstein.